 Proposed Revisions to SSAP No. 101:

-31. This statement rejects ASU 2015-17 Balance Sheet Classification of Deferred Taxes, FASB Interpretation No. 18, Accounting for Income Taxes in Interim Periods…an interpretation of APB Opinion No. 28 and FIN 48: Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109.
+31. This statement rejects ASU 2013-11, Income Taxes: Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists, ASU 2015-17 Balance Sheet Classification of Deferred Taxes, FASB Interpretation No. 18, Accounting for Income Taxes in Interim Periods…an interpretation of APB Opinion No. 28 and FIN 48: Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109.

 Staff Review Completed by Jim Pinegar – August 2019